ac-simpson/Genepuller-Fungal-MLST/README.md

 # TBD
 I am in the process of converting this script from something used in JPL Biotechnology and Planetary Protection R&D that no one else ever looks at, to something useful for anyone else with an MLST problem.
 TBD:
 1. remove steps having to do with pulling genomes and parsing their standardized ids from our Google Workspace account
-2. Implement this as a standalone script with command line options
+2. Implement this as a standalone script with command line options instead of as a jupyter notebook
 3. Include better initial set(s) of databases
 4. Create more options for parsing the blast results, including reporting multiple good matches
 5. Implement the blast jobs to run in parallel to make use of multi-threading